Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 • Key features: 24/7/365 live answering, legal intake and medical call handling, integrations with Clio/PracticePanther/Filevine, HIPAA compliant, appointment scheduling, lead qualification, 14-day free trial.

 • Drawback: Nexa does not publish transparent pricing.
 Billing includes post-call work time (operator data entry counts against your minutes).
-Holiday surcharges on eight major holidays, a technology/compliance fee, and a 3.0% credit card surcharge push the real monthly cost above the base plan.
-A Las Vegas medical practice handling 200 minutes could see total costs of $500+ with all fees included.
+Holiday surcharges, a technology/compliance fee, and a 3.0% credit card surcharge push the real monthly cost above the base plan.
 Bilingual support at $50/month extra is a critical gap in a state where 28.2% of the population is Hispanic.
-Competitors including Zinng, VoiceNation, and MAP include bilingual service at no additional charge.

 5. MAP Communications: Most Budget-Friendly Traditional Service